timescale/docs/mst/maintenance.md

 affects you, maintenance might be performed outside of your scheduled maintenance window.

-After maintenance updates have been applied, if a new version of the TimescaleDB binary has been installed, you need to update the extension to use the new version.
+After maintenance updates have been applied, if a new version of the Timescale binary has been installed, you need to update the extension to use the new version.
 To do this, use this command: